timnboys/esx_jailer/README.md

 # esx_jailer
 Let cops jail people!
-Custom built by the SCRP team and Modified by timnboys to rework the chat commands to only work if your job is `police` which works alongside esx_policejob.
+Custom built by the SCRP team and Modified by timnboys to rework the chat commands to only work if your job is `police` in the esx database which works alongside esx_policejob.
 Doesn't matter anymore if you are an admin or not.

 # Installation
 1. Clone the project and add it to your resorces directory